 Below is an example from Amazon:

 A clear copy or description of the product is very important for every online business.
 Your product copy is your sales pitch.
 Give every single detail about your product in a clear manner.
+This will have a direct impact on the buying decision and an easy conversion optimization tactics for ecommerce.
 The product description should include:

 - Dimensions – Mention the dimension of the product including weight.
 You can also show a reference image to convey the size of the product